It has become commonplace, in Morgans as well as in other breeds, to call any horse with flashy white markings

 year.
 It destroyed her joints.
 After having General

 Theodore in 1989 and a chestnut full sister, One

 Exception, in 1990, she was humanely put down in 1993

 due to arthritis problems.
 Neither of her offspring are as colorful as she was.
 Photo courtesy of Sharon Harper.

-CELEBRITY PANACHE (Century Free Spirit x Heyday Star Beam), 1999 chestnut sabino gelding owned
+CELEBRITY PANACHE (Century Free Spirit x Heyday Star Beam), 1999 chestnut gelding owned

 himself, often sired